Frequently Asked Questions

 WVU MHA Program Features

-What distinguishes an MHA degree program from other programs that sound similar?
+What distinguishes the West Virginia University MHA degree program from other programs that sound similar?
 Which one should I choose?

-There are a variety of programs that, initially, seem very similar to an MHA program.
-But, in many respects, there are integral differences between those programs and the WVU MHA program.
-Following are a few distinguishing factors about the WVU MHA program and some guidance on how to choose the best program for you.
+There are a variety of programs that, initially, seem very similar to our MHA program.
+But, in many respects, there are major differences between those programs and the WVU MHA program.
+Following are a few distinguishing factors about our MHA program and some guidance on how to choose the best program for you.

-• The WVU MHA is a highly-specialized, tailored degree that addresses the unique challenges, opportunities, needs and contexts of the healthcare industry throughout the curriculum.
+• The WVU MHA is a highly-specialized, tailored and professional degree that addresses the unique challenges, opportunities, needs and contexts of the health sector throughout the curriculum.
+By graduation, you will be ready for entry-level and middle management positions in the health industry.

-• Students in an MHA program are given comprehensive examples, case studies, projects, presentations, exams and instructional material that are specific to the health industry.
+• Students in the MHA program are given real-world examples, case studies, projects, presentations, data and instructional material that are specific to the health sector.
+It also offers many field experience and networking opportunities to best prepare students to find a high-quality job after graduation.

-• The MHA program is taught entirely through the lens of healthcare and population health by leading healthcare and health systems experts in a way that other degree programs simply don’t offer; for example, Healthcare MBA programs generally add two to three health-related courses, but generally lack the breadth, depth and overall professional context and application of the MHA.
+• The MHA program is taught entirely through the lens of the health sector and population health by leading health sector experts in a way that other degree programs simply don’t offer.
+For example, Healthcare MBA programs generally add two to three health-related courses, but generally lack the breadth, depth and overall professional context and applications of the MHA.

-• As the only program in West Virginia to be granted membership in the Association for University Programs in Health Administration (AUPHA), West Virginia University MHA students and faculty have exclusive access to a resource-rich network, maintaining the program's delivery of cutting-edge health administration and policy education and training.
+• As the only program in West Virginia to be a candidate for accreditation by the Commission on Accreditation of Healthcare Management Education and to be granted membership in the Association for University Programs in Health Administration, WVU MHA students have exclusive access to cutting-edge health administration leaders and experts.

-If you are interested in becoming an administrative leader in the health sector, you should consider the unique benefit of an MHA degree -- one that is not offered by any other professional credential.
+If you are interested in becoming an administrative leader in the health sector, you should consider the unique benefits of the MHA program at WVU -- one that is not offered by any other professional credential.

 How do I find a good program?

 The most important consideration is finding an accredited program.
-The gold standard for accreditation in healthcare management education is provided by the Commission on Accreditation of Healthcare Management Education (CAHME).
-The WVU MHA program will be entering into candidacy with CAHME, and has been designed to adhere to CAHME’s rigorous standards of excellence.
-As a new program, the WVU MHA program will be eligible to apply for accreditation after the CAHME-designated time period.
+The gold standard for accreditation in healthcare management education is provided by the Commission on Accreditation of Healthcare Management Education.
+The WVU MHA program is currently in candidacy status with CAHME and adheres to CAHME’s rigorous standards of excellence.

 "Fit" is also key.